Azure/azure-sdk-for-net/sdk/maps/README.md

 }
 ```

 Voila!
 That's how we utilize `MapsSearchClient`, `MapsRouteClient` and `MapsRenderClient` at the same time.
 User can use whatever combinations within Azure Maps SDK or even integrate with other services' SDK.
+For more examples, please refer to each service's samples.

 ## Troubleshooting